LudovicEspeel/course-web-essentials/docs/22_webstructure_html/README.md

 ### Tables

 Only use a table if the meaning is in danger of being lost without the table.
+Do not use a table to create the entire layout of your website!

 E.g. here you can hardly do anything else than to use a table: